hbctraining/Intro-to-rnaseq-hpc-O2/lessons/01_data_organization.md

   └── scripts
 ```

+> #### File naming conventions
+>
+> Another aspect of staying organized is making sure that all the filenames in an analysis are as consistent as possible, and are not things like `alignment1.bam`, but more like `20170823_kd_rep1_gmap-1.4.bam`.
+[This link](https://datamanagement.hms.harvard.edu/file-naming-conventions) and [this slideshow](http://www2.stat.duke.edu/~rcs46/lectures_2015/01-markdown-git/slides/naming-slides/naming-slides.pdf) have some good guidelines for file naming dos and don'ts.

 ### Documentation

-**Documentation doesn't stop at the sequencer!** Continue to maintain a lab notebook equivalent during the analysis to make your analysis reproducible and efficient.
+**Documentation doesn't stop at the sequencer!** Keeping notes on what happened in what order, and what was done, is essential for reproducible research.

 #### Log files

 In your lab notebook, you likely keep track of the different reagents and kits used for a specific protocol.
 Similarly, recording information about the tools and parameters is important for documenting your computational experiments.

-- Keep track of software versions
+- **Make note of the software you use.** Do your research and find out what tools are best for the data you are working with.
+Don't just work with tools that you are able to easily install.
+- **Keep track of software versions.** Keep up with the literature and make sure you are using the most up-to-date versions.
-- Record information on parameters used and summary statistics at every step (e.g., how many adapters were removed, how many reads did not align)
+- **Record information on parameters used and summary statistics** at every step (e.g., how many adapters were removed, how many reads did not align)
-- Save log files and console output
+    - A general rule of thumb is to test on a single sample or a subset of the data before running your entire dataset through.
+This will allow you to debug quicker and give you a chance to also get a feel for the tool and the different parameters.
     - Different tools have different ways of reporting log messages and you might have to experiment a bit to figure out what output to capture.
 You can redirect standard output with the `>` symbol which is equivalent to `1> (standard out)`; other tools might require you to use `2>` to re-direct the `standard error` instead.

 #### README files

 After setting up the directory structure and when the analysis is running it is useful to have a **[README file](https://datamanagement.hms.harvard.edu/readme-files) within your project directory**.
 This file will usually contain a quick one line summary about the project and any other lines that follow will describe the files/directories found within it.
 An example README is shown below.
 Within each sub-directory you can also include README files to describe the analysis and the files that were generated.

-Keeping notes on what happened in what order, and what was done, is essential for reproducible research.
-If you don’t keep good notes, then you will forget what you did pretty quickly, and if you don’t know what you did, no one else has a chance.

 ```
 ## README ##